Here we’ve gathered resources to help guide you through the administrative and financial aspects of bringing your child into the military community.

 Update legal documents.
-Consider who you want to take care of your child if you are not able to.
+Consider who you want as a guardian to take care of your child if you are not able to.
 Base legal or civilian counsel can help you create an estate plan that reflects your wishes.
 Do not wait until right before your spouse deploys or goes on temporary duty (TDY) to complete this.
 Sometimes these documents take time to set up.
 To learn more about the five key estate planning documents, visit Money Ready 401: Plan Your Estate.

 For a quick reference to learn key definitions and resources, download the PDF handout by clicking on the image below.

 A special note for adoptive parents: Military families may qualify for partial reimbursement of adoption-related expenses.
 More information is provided here, under the Defense Finance and Accounting Service website.

 Learn from Tessa who has some financial tips to prepare for parenthood and your new baby.